The Different Types of London Office Space and How to Choose the Ideal One for You

 CAT A or B?

-Now you may be wondering why I’ve started talking about household pets, but bear with me.
+Now you may be wondering why I’ve started talking about household pets (speaking of pets, why not check out some great dog-friendly workspaces), but bear with me.

 CAT A and CAT B isn’t referring to Felix the cat, but instead the state of the office which you may be about to lease.